laspy/laspy/doc/source/header.rst

 the :obj:`laspy.header.HeaderManager` class, which holds a :obj:`laspy.header.Header` instance.
 This is accessed from a :obj:`laspy.file.File` object as :obj:`laspy.file.File`.header

+Additionally, this module holds the VLR and EVLR classes, for regular and extended variable length records as defined in the various LAS specifications.

+Finally, this module provides ExtraBytesStruct, which is a frontend for defining additional dimensions in the LAS file via an Extra Bytes type VLR.
+See the tutorial for an example of this (the LAS specification is also a helpful reference.)

+.. autoclass:: laspy.header.ExtraBytesStruct
+    :members: __init__, to_byte_string

+.. autoclass:: laspy.header.EVLR
+    :members: __init__, __len__, to_byte_string

 .. autoclass:: laspy.header.Header
     :members: format